oliverxu42/COMP6080/week03/README.md

 ### 📢 Updates & Reminders

 - Assignment 1 due Friday Week 3 (this week!)  at 8pm
-- Assignment 2 will be released at the end of this week (Javascript)!
+- Assignment 2 has been released (Javascript)!

 ### Today...